MiroslavGannoha/Documentation/content/How_To/Post_Process/How_to_use_PostProcesses.md

 * BABYLON.Texture.BILINEAR_SAMPLINGMODE (**default**)
 * BABYLON.Texture.TRILINEAR_SAMPLINGMODE

-Please note that postprocesses with trilinear sampling will be forced to have a power of two size (256, 512, 1024, etc.)
+Please note that postprocesses with trilinear sampling will be forced to have a power of two sizes (256, 512, 1024, etc.)

 The _engine_ parameter is the engine where you want to attach your postprocess.

 The _reusable_ parameter indicates if your postprocess can be reused multiple times on the same camera (default is false).

 ## Additional parameters
 By default (and if you are not using trilinear sampling) postprocesses use the size of the screen scaled by the ratio you provide.
-But you can decide to force them to be rescaled to a power of two size in order to be more efficient.
+But you can decide to force them to be rescaled to a power of two sizes in order to be more efficient.
 To enable this, just call `mypostprocess.alwaysForcePOT = true`.

 You can also control how the size is chosen by setting `mypostprocess.scaleMode` to one of these values:
 * BABYLON.Engine.SCALEMODE_FLOOR: Will find the next lowest power of two.